 join_attributes = "ONLY_FID".

 The next step is to join the “from” and “to” node identifiers back to the polyline segment layer.
 Since the Feature Vertices To Points tool keeps information on the identity of the original polyline using the “ORIG_FID” field, we can use this field with the ArcGIS Join Field tool to join the “from” and “to” node IDs back to the segments.
 If you don’t have any additional information from the polyline segments layer that you want to capture your network (e.g. segment length, name, etc.) you can join the “from” and “to” layers directly on the “ORIG_FID” field.
-Otherwise, you’ll need to run the Join Field tool for each of the “from” and “to” layers.
+Otherwise, you’ll need to run the Join Field tool twice to join both the “from” and “to” layers to the polyline segments layer.
 You’ll only need to join the field containing the IDs of the node layer, but this field has the same name in the “from” and “to” layers; you may want to modify the field names of the “from” and “to” layers before joining in order to keep things straight.
 The end result is the “edge list” that defines our network object.

 Capturing node and edge weights

 For example, perhaps we have a raster that underlies our polyline network, and we want to capture the raster value underlying each node in our network.
 We can use the ArcGIS Extract Vaues to Points tool to add the underlying raster values as an attribute to each point in the “node” layer we generated earlier.
 If we want to extract values from multiple rasters, we can use the Extract Multi Values to Points tool instead.
-One issue to keep in mind is that using Extract Vaues to Points may reorder your OBJECTIDs, so do this step before you start constructing the edge list (or create a copy of the OBJECTID field first, so that you don’t lose the original feature ordering).
+One issue to keep in mind is that using Extract Vaues to Points may reorder your OBJECTIDs, so do this step before you start constructing the edge list or create a copy of the OBJECTID field first, so that you don’t lose the original feature ordering (alternatively, just use Extract Multi Values to Points even when you’re only using one raster, because it will add the raster attributes without reordering your OBJECTIDs).
 If we want our network to have a spatial reference, we can also attach the coordinates of the vertices with the ArcGIS Add XY Coordinates tool.

 Edge weights are only slightly trickier, and it really depends on what we want